IcaliaLabs/guides/testing/rails.md

 There are a few things to keep in mind, but overall if you trust your tests and allow them to guide your development you will not go wrong.

-Dos:
+Do's:

--Write your tests first
+- Write your tests first
--Use contexts
+- Use contexts
--Use shared example groups
+- Use shared example groups
--Test your edge cases
+- Test your edge cases

 Don’ts:

--Test the framework
+- Test the framework
--Test the implementation
+- Test the implementation

 ## Sample Guide Tests:

 #### Describe your methods

 **BAD**

 ```ruby
 describe 'the authenticate method for User' do
 describe 'if the user is an admin' do
 ```

 **GOOD**

 ```ruby
 describe '.authenticate' do
 describe '#admin?' do
 ```

+Notice the `#` symbol is use to describe instance methods, and the `.` to describe class methods or scopes.

 #### Use contexts

 **BAD**

 ```ruby
 it 'has 200 status code if logged in' do
   expect(response).to respond_with 200
 end

 it 'has 401 status code if not logged in' do
   expect(response).to respond_with 401
 end
 ```

 **GOOD**

 ```ruby
 context 'when logged in' do
   it { is_expected.to respond_with 200 }
 end

 context 'when logged out' do
   it { is_expected.to respond_with 401 }
 end